Robot lawnmowers in spring: Get your mower ready for the season!

 Before the robotic lawnmower’s first mow of the season, the garden should also checked before the device can regularly draw circles on the lawn.

-2. Is the boundary wire laid so that sensitive puddles or dangerous places as the pond are avoided?
+• Is the boundary wire laid so that sensitive puddles or dangerous places as the pond are avoided?
+For the FREELEXO CAM: Are all obstacles and boundaries in the garden clearly recognisable, e.g. have boundary stones been cleared of overgrown plants?

 Fertilizing despite the robot lawn mower?